nablarch/nablarch-document/en/application_framework/application_framework/web/feature_details/nablarch_servlet_context_listener.rst

 .. _nablarch_servlet_context_listener:

-Nablarchサーブレットコンテキスト初期化リスナ
+Nablarch Servlet Context Initialization Listener
 ==================================================

-.. contents:: 目次
+.. contents:: Table of Contents
   :depth: 3
   :local:

-本クラスはサーブレットコンテキストリスナとして定義されており、
-ウェブアプリケーションの起動時、終了時に以下の処理を行う。

-起動時
+This class is defined as a servlet context listener, and performs the following operations when the launching or exiting the web application.

+At startup
- * :ref:`repository` の初期化処理
+ * Initialization process for :ref:`repository`
- * :ref:`log` の初期化処理
+ * Initialization process for :ref:`log`

-終了時
+At completion
- * :ref:`log` の終了処理
+ * Termination process for :ref:`log`

-モジュール一覧
+Module list
 --------------------------------------------------
 .. code-block:: xml